-A Landlord checklist helps protect the landlord from having to pay for damages that aren’t his responsibility.
+A landlord checklist helps protect the landlord from having to pay for damages that aren’t his responsibility.
 These checklists are also an organizational tool and are an efficient way to help deal with the paperwork that comes with being a landlord.
-Rentalutions is also a helpful digital tool in screening tenants, storing leases and collecting rent.
+Avail is also a helpful digital tool in screening tenants, storing leases, and collecting rent.

 Below are the three most common types of landlord checklists:

-- Move In/Move Out Checklist – These checklists are filled out so you don’t have to incur any expenses at the fault of the tenant.
-Since leases are often 1 plus years, it’s easy to forget what the property looked like before the tenant moved in, but the checklists serve as a reminder as well as evidence.
+- Move in/move out checklist: These checklists are filled out so that you don’t have to incur any expenses at the fault of the tenant.
+Since leases are often one or more years long in length, it’s easy to forget what the property looked like before the tenant moved in, but the checklists serve as a reminder as well as evidence.

-When you’re a landlord you need property management software to keep you organized.
-Rentalutions helps you keep everything in one place.
-You can collect rent for just a $2 ACH or 3.5% processing fee as well as find tenants, create leases and manage maintenance requests.
+When you’re a landlord, you need property management software to keep you organized.
+Avail helps you keep everything in one place.
+You can collect rent for just a $2 automated clearing house (ACH) or 3.5% processing fee as well as find tenants, create leases and manage maintenance requests.

 Tenant Screening Checklist

-A tenant screening checklist is a landlord tenant checklist that contains all of the information that the landlord needs in order to verify that the tenant is qualified.
-It’s an organizational tool that helps you keep track of each step during the screening process so nothing is overlooked.
+A tenant screening checklist is a landlord-tenant checklist that contains all of the information that the landlord needs to verify that the tenant is qualified.
+It’s an organizational tool that helps you keep track of each step during the screening process so that nothing is overlooked.
 It also provides consistency for each of your tenants and protects you from accepting a bad tenant.
-Rentalutions provides additional help in keeping you organized with tenant screening.
+Avail provides additional help in keeping you organized with tenant screening.

-A tenant screening checklist is important because it serves as a written reminder for what the landlord needs to do in order to verify a well qualified tenant.
+A tenant screening checklist is important because it serves as a written reminder for what the landlord needs to do to verify a well-qualified tenant.
 The information you collect as part of the tenant screening checklist will help give you an idea of such things as if the tenant pays their bills on time, which is an indicator of if the rent will be paid on time.
-For more information on vetting tenants, check out our in depth tenant screening guide.
+For more information on vetting tenants, check out our in-depth tenant screening guide.

 1. Collect Rental Application and Rental Fee

 By filling out a rental application and paying a rental fee, the tenant is taking the process seriously.
-He/she has money and time invested.
+They have the money and time invested.
 The rental application is important because it gives you information on the tenant’s background and their previous residence.
 It will help you vet the tenant and should, therefore, be required as part of the screening process.